bitwalker/timex/README.md

 Full support for retreiving local timezone configuration on OSX, *NIX, and Windows, conversion to any timezone in the Olson timezone database, and full support for daylight savings time transitions.

-Timezone support is also exposed via the `Timezone`, `Timezone.Local`, and `Timezone.Dst` modules.
+Timezone support is also exposed via the `Timezone`, `Timezone.Local` modules.
 Their functionality is exposed via the `Date` module's API, and most common use cases shouldn't need to access the `Timezone` namespace directly, but it's there if needed.

 ## License